toshihikojs/Toshihiko/README.md

 ## Contribute

-You're welcome to pull requests!
+You're welcome to make pull requests!

 Thanks to: